nousplatform/nous-core/README.md

 # Nous Core Project

-Pre beta version, only for review.
+Beta version, only for review.

 ## Getting Started